 A straight wrist yields more grip strength than a rounded one.
 Actually, the greatest mechanical advantage is achieved when the wrist is cocked back slightly.
-But working too long with the wrist bent forward or back can irritate and inflame tendons and nerves which cross it.
+But working too long with a bent wrist can irritate and inflame tendons and nerves which cross it.

 Check to see that the wrist is in neutral by holding the hand out as if to shake hands with someone.
 When you are grasping tools, try to establish a similar, neutral wrist position, and try to maintain it while working.

-Use the right tool.
 To clip anything up to 1 ½ inches in diameter, use bypass pruners or lopping shears.
 For even thicker branches, use a folding handsaw.
 And anvil pruners or loppers are best used to make easier work of cutting back dead wood.

-To massage the palm, use the thumb of one hand to press into and slowly glide through the fleshy parts of the palm of the other hand.
+To massage the palm, use the thumb of one hand to press into the fleshy parts of the palm of the other hand.
 Continue to glide the thumb with pressure along the palm side of the fingers.